dbeef/spelunky-ds/README.md

 https://github.com/dbeef/spelunky-ds/blob/master/LICENSE
 <p>
 Briefly, as for my code, I distribute it under GNU General Public License, as for Spelunky game assets, I use them under Spelunky® User License v1.1b, also, libnds and tools for building .nds files are provided by devkitPro which is under GNU General Public License (GPL).

+NintendoDS is a trademark of Nintendo and is used purely for descriptive purposes.
+This game is not affiliated with Nintendo.
 </p>